voxel-community/bootcamp-twixel/05-database/README.md

 Next steps:
 1. Set the DATABASE_URL in the .env file to point to your existing database.
 If your database has no tables yet, read https://pris.ly/d/getting-started
+2. Set the provider of the datasource block in schema.prisma to match your database: postgresql, mysql, sqlite, sqlserver or mongodb (Preview).
-2. Run prisma db pull to turn your database schema into a Prisma schema.
+3. Run prisma db pull to turn your database schema into a Prisma schema.
-3. Run prisma generate to generate the Prisma Client.
+4. Run prisma generate to generate the Prisma Client.
 You can then start querying your database.

 More information in our documentation: https://pris.ly/d/getting-started
 ```

+## MongoDB:
+We are going to use the Free Shared DB, it's free, no credit card required to start, and you get leverage the power of cloud database.
+This section assumes you have never used MongoDB before, if you are already familiar with Mongo or have a Cluster setup, you can skip ahead to the next section 😎

+1. Go to https://account.mongodb.com/account/register?tck=docs_atlas and create an account (puoi usare il Sign di Google o creare un account)
+2. Choose the Free Shared account
+3. Choose any cluster, I'm choosing GCP / Belgium (europe-west1) for my deployment, and create the cluster.
+4. In the Security QuickStart, create a Username and Password authentication.
+Save this information as we will need it soon.
+I'm going to create remix_user with a secure password.
+Be sure to click Create User.
+For IP Access List, we are going to put in 0.0.0.0 as the IP to ensure that our database get's up and running quickly for testing.
+You will want to restrict this for production apps.
+6. You should now be redirected to your Database Deployments showing Cluster0.
+7. Click Connect button vicino Cluster 0
+8. Click Connect your application
+9. Copy the connection string provided.
+10. In your Remix app, look for the `.env` file in the root folder.
+This is a local environment file that we will store your mongo URL secret in since it contains username and password to your database.
+Open this up and you will see that Prisma already put some information in there.
+11. Let's update the `DATABASE_URL` to be our new MongoDB server address. ``` DATABASE_URL="mongodb+srv://remix_user:supersecretpassword@cluster0.cvvbu.mongodb.net/MyFirstDatabase"```

+## SETUP Prisma

 Now that we've got prisma initialized, we can start modeling our app data.
 Because this isn't a prisma tutorial, I'll just hand you that and you can read more about the prisma scheme from [their docs](https://www.prisma.io/docs/reference/api-reference/prisma-schema-reference):